beginning of content

 Treatment options include:

 If your cancer cannot be treated, you may be offered palliative care.
-This refers to treatment to enhance your quality of life.
+This refers to treatment to enhance your quality of life while living with cancer.

-You might want to try complementary therapies.
-This includes a range of therapies, such as meditation or acupuncture, that can help you cope with treatment and maintain your wellbeing.
+You might choose to try complementary therapies.
+This includes a range of therapies, such as relaxation, meditation, massage or acupuncture, that can help you cope with treatment and support your wellbeing.

 A range of health professionals are usually involved in cancer treatment, and may include: